 Assault with a Weapon:

 Exactly as it seems: a touch, direct or indirect, that is not consented to, and which involves a “weapon.”
-For this offence, there is really no limit as to what is/is not a weapon.
+For this offence, there is really no limit as to what is or is not a weapon.
 The central issue is the purpose for which the item is used, and not the nature of the wound received (if anything).

 All this offence requires is that a person communicate a threat with the intention that the person hearing the threat believes it was communicated with the intention of being understood as sincere.
 It does not matter if the person communicating the threat does not intend to actually do the thing.
 It does not matter if the person being threatened does not learn of the threat.

-Manslaughter is not murder; it is culpable homicide wherein the offender did not have the specific intent to cause the death of the victim, but where the offender’s conduct causes the death of another person.
-Manslaughter can also be found within the context of another unlawful act—an assault, for example.
-In addition to the intent required for proof of the underlying offence, the Crown must also prove that the objective foreseeability of the risk of bodily harm which is neither trivial nor transitory, in the context of a dangerous act.
-Foreseeability of the risk of death is not required
+Manslaughter is not murder, it is culpable homicide wherein the offender did not have the specific intent to cause the death of the victim, but where the offender’s conduct causes the death of another person.
+Manslaughter can also be found within the context of another unlawful act (an assault, for example).
+In addition to the intent required for proof of the underlying offence, the Crown must also prove the objective foreseeability of the risk of bodily harm, which is neither trivial nor transitory, in the context of a dangerous act.
+Foreseeability of the risk of death is not required.